Tudor Heritage Black Bay 79220 : The Ultimate Guide

 Another popular feature of the first generation Black Bay watches is the Tudor rose on the dial.
 In modern times, Tudor has moved to its shield logo, which now has been implemented on the newer generation Black Bay ref 79230.

 One of the most defining features about the Tudor Black Bay 79220 is its big crown.
 The 79220 has colored crown tube which is colored in the same color as the bezel of the watch – which means either black, blue, or red.

 The crown also has the iconic Tudor rose embossed, which is filled with black paint.
-There have been reports that the black color has started loosening over the years, and this is why, for models like the Fifty-Eight doesn’t have a painted rose logo, but have instead the shape of the rose being in metal, thus preventing this problem.
+There have been reports that the black color has started loosening over the years, and this is why, for models like the Fifty-Eight doesn’t have a painted rose logo, but instead, the shape of the rose is raised in metal, thus preventing this problem.

 In order to ensure the watch’s water-resistance, the crown is a screw-down crown which connects to the crown tube.